Ubud has an undeniable charm. I have been to Ubud thrice and still stay in their cafes, do yoga, and enjoy this little center’s vibe.

 29. Sidemen Valley

-For a more cultural experience, you can visit locals weaving centers and traditional bookstores.
+For a more cultural experience, you can visit local weaving centers and traditional bookstores.

 30. Mt Agung, Bali’s Holiest Mountain